 4 Helpful Teaching Strategies for Students on the Autism Spectrum

-Students with ASD, especially those with significant communication challenges, often do best with academic tasks that include:
+Teaching Academic Concepts for ASD Students: Students with ASD, especially those facing significant communication challenges, respond well to academic tasks that incorporate the following elements:

 I found some small rainbow-colored bears in the classroom and some colored plates.
 I took a few of the bears and demonstrated sorting them into matching-colored plates.

-I did not need to use words to teach these new tasks.
-The more verbal instructions I used, the more resistant/distant the students became.
+I found that using fewer words was key to teaching these new tasks effectively.
+The more verbal instructions I gave, the more resistant and distant the students became.

-Sometimes a short verbal prompt, paired with a gestural prompt, such as “put this here,” was also effective.
-However, lengthy verbal explanations did not help the students learn the concepts.
+Instead, I discovered that using gestures, like pointing when needed, and physical demonstrations were the most helpful ways to teach the tasks.
+Sometimes, a short verbal prompt combined with a gestural prompt, such as saying “put this here” while pointing, also worked well.
+However, lengthy verbal explanations did not aid the students in grasping the concepts.

 My students seemed to thrive on hands-on/real-life activities with a clear ending.
 Examples included putting items away, sweeping up an area, or delivering an item.